Splitting fields of real irreducible representations of finite groups: Introduction

 In particular for applications, e.g. in extremal combinatorics, in physics, etc. it is often necessary to reduce a representation to a direct sum of real irreducibles, and exact methods for this process benefit from explicit knowledge of the irreducibles, using well known formulas from \cite[Sect.2.7]{MR0450380}, as implemented in our GAP package RepnDecomp \cite{Hymabaccus2020}.

-Our second result amounts to the algorithmic counterpart of Theorem~\ref{mainthm}, that is, to an procedure to compute, for a realisable over reals $\rho(G)⊂ GL_d(F)$ an explicit transformation $Q∈ GL_d(F)$ such that $Q^{-1}\rho(G)Q⊂ GL_d(E)$, i.e. $Q$ transforms $\rho$ to an $E$-representation.
+Our second result amounts to the algorithmic counterpart of Theorem~\ref{mainthm}, that is, to a procedure to compute, for a representation $\rho:G\to \GL_d(F)$ realisable over reals, an explicit matrix $Q∈ \GL_d(F)$ such that $Q^{-1}\rho(G)Q⊂ \GL_d(E)$, i.e. $Q$ transforms $\rho$ to an $E$-representation.